-Executive Sessions are those sessions that only include elected directors.
-Non-Employee Director Sessions are those sessions that include only non-employee directors.
-Independent Director Sessions are sessions that include only independent directors.
+"Executive Sessions" are sessions of the Board that only include directors.
+"Non-Management Director Sessions" are sessions of the Board that include only non-management directors.
+"Independent Director Sessions" are sessions that include only independent directors.

-Non-employee directors may meet in Non-Employee Director or Committee Sessions at the discretion of the non-employee directors.
-Such sessions are not required except on the occasion of the annual evaluation of the Chairman.
-If any non-employee directors are not independent, then the independent directors shall schedule an Independent Director Session at least once per year.
-The Lead Director has the authority to call, and shall lead, Non-Employee Director and Independent Director Sessions.
+Non-management directors may meet in Non-Management Director Sessions or Executive Sessions at the discretion of the non-management directors.
+Such sessions are not required except on the occasion of the annual evaluation of the Chief Executive Officer.
+If any non-management directors are not independent, then the independent directors shall schedule an Independent Director Session at least once per year.
+The Lead Director has the authority to call, and shall lead, Non-Management Director Sessions and Independent Director Sessions.
 The Lead Director may retain independent legal, accounting or other advisors in connection with these sessions, and the Company shall provide appropriate funding.